mgacuzana/ptcgp-sim/README.md

 This project uses pytest for its unit tests.
 Refer to the [pytest docs](https://docs.pytest.org/en/stable/getting-started.html) for help authoring unit tests.

+If you need to mock a dependency for a test, please use `unittest.mock` rather than `monkeypatch` for project consistency.

 Run the following command from your local `ptcgp-sim` directory:

 ```bash